lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 This dissertation does not seek to explicitly define, taxonomize, or study the Gothic, largely because I join in recent work like Robert Miles’ which sees the Gothic as a trans-generic mode which may appear across the literary mediascape[ you will need to unpack this].
 Because I wish to better understand the Gothic, I do not take the Gothic as my direct subject, but turn my attention to an area where I believe it will emerge.
 I wish to know, for different macroanlytical views of the decade, whether, and how, the Gothic does in fact appear.

-##### 1.1.2.2.7.  first draft #####

 \[A lot of queer Gothic work has been paranoid\] \[Something about Susan Sontag & camp being how I reparatively read the Gothic?\]

 Eve Kosofsky Sedgwick’s often-quoted assertion that “\[t\]he Gothic novel crystallized for English audiences the terms of a dialectic between homosexuality and homophobia, in which homophobia appeared thematically in paranoid plots” (92)” (p 272)

 “ Locating the rise of that paranoid plot within the narratives of three Gothic novelists who were each “in some significant sense homosexual -- Beckford notoriously, Lewis probably, Walpole iffily” (92), Sedgwick’s Between Men itself crystallizes a critical tradition that stretches back at least as far as Montague Summers’s reading of Matthew Lewis in The Gothic Quest (1938) and that inflects every sustained discussion of homosexuality and the Gothic (at least the male Gothic) of the past three decades.”
 (272)

-###### 1.1.2.2.7.1.  dichotomy ######

 Current scholarship is increasingly attentive to the strategies employed by the *winners* of this dichotomy between valuable ‘literature’ and worthless, even dangerous, ‘popular fictions.’
 Rather than discussing the failings of those works which \[don’t do ‘high literature’\], work like Michael Gamer’s draws our attention to \[the rhetorical techniques by which ‘high literature’ define themselves in opposition to the ‘low’\]

-###### 1.1.2.2.7.2.  supernatural & canons ######

 Wordsworth, Coleridge, and the other ‘big six’ Romantics are surely the winners of the eighteenth century historical battle for cultural capital; just as surely, the loser has been the Gothic.
 E.J.
 Clery’s *The Rise of Supernatural Fiction, 1762-1800* provides an account of what was at stake for the representations of supernatural events in supernatural stories in fiction, drama, and popular news \\cite\{Clery:HFvEup7z\}.
 The “rise” she describes is not an increase in volume and prominence of supernatural stories, since her starting point in 1762 (the Cock Lane ghost) is a major national phenomenon with many imitators.
 Rather, supernatural fiction ‘rises’ when it acquires cultural legitimacy.
 Michael Gamer has more recently expanded on how this ‘rise’ fuelled Romanticism’s own rise \\cite\{Gamer:jX8nTxB-\}.
 In *Romanticism and the Gothic: Genre, Reception, and Canon Formation*, he details  the interconnectednesss of what are now seen as the separate categories of ‘high’ Romantic literature and ‘low,’ popular Gothic writing.
 By using Gothic materials in self-avowedly non-Gothic ways, Gamer argues, Romantic writers could appeal to popular taste without risking the loss of cultural capital which attended the Gothic’s “popularity”.
 Gamer, like Guillory, primarily examines Wordsworth and the ‘winners’ of the struggle for cultural capital: I, like Clery, am more interested in the ‘losers.’
 Accordingly, I attend to much that is *not* literature, in order to better understand why it is not[ you might want to consider the new formalist work to reclaim the literary qua the literary - and e.g. Steve Conner's - "nah" to that.
 Probably meamns a few weeks of extra reading tho.].